sunix/blog.sunix.org/_posts/2016-06-24-EclipseConFrance.md

 By Sopot Cela and Mickael Istria [Red Hat]

-This talk was about news and noteworthy that is coming with the next Neon release.
+This talk was about news and noteworthy items that are coming with the next Neon release.
 These are the ones I’m looking forward to test in Neon

  - Theme: disable theme to use native GTK widget